minprog/programmeren-1/problems/calendar/index.md

 Implement the calendar program, using _at least_ the functions that are implied in the diagrams in the Decomposition section, above (marked with `(f)`).
 You may decompose problems further to your liking.

 To get started, create a file called `calendar.c` and write a `main` function according to the specification.
-Then white the `display_calendar()` function that's used in `main`.
+Then write the `display_calendar()` function that's used in `main`.
 And so on, until everything works.
 One or two functions will be a bit more of an algorithmical challenge, the rest of the functions will remain quite small.

 Don't forget that you need to write function **prototypes** above main to be able to compile correctly, like so: